Zacky2613/Website-Terminal/README.md

 # Terminal Portfilo

 Terminal Portfilo is a linux inspired terminal made with html, css, and javascript which contains my portfilo.

+## UNDER DEVELOPMENT.
+NOT DONE.